Learning Transfer Operators by Kernel Density Estimation: Bayesian Interpretation of the Transfer Operator

 \section{Bayesian Interpretation of the Transfer Operator}

-The Frobenius-Perron operator has a Bayesian interpretation as follows.
-Here we will write $x'=f(x)$ so that $(x',x)$ are a output-input pair, of $f$, which we take as samples of random variables, $X$ and $X'$.
-Considering, a statement of conditional and compound densities leads to an interpretation of the Frobenius-Perron operator as a Bayes update.
-Reviewing, the joint density, $p_{X'X}(x',x)$, of random variables $X'$ and $X$ marginalizes to,
+The Frobenius-Perron operator can be interpreted in a Bayesian context in the following manner.
+Let us denote the output-input pair of the function $f$ by $(x',x)$, where $x'=f(x)$, and consider these pairs as samples of the random variables $X$ and $X'$.
+Note that $X'$ is a transformed version of the random variable $X$ under the function $f$.
+A statement of conditional and compound densities leads to an interpretation of the Frobenius-Perron operator as a Bayes update.
+Reviewing, the joint density $\rho_{X'X}(x',x)$, of random variables $X'$ and $X$ marginalizes to,

-in terms of the summation over all pre-images of $x'$.
+in terms of the summation of all pre-images of $x'$.
 Notice that the middle term is written as a marginalization across $x$ of all those $x$ that lead to $x'$.
 This Frobenius-Perron operator, as usual, maps densities of ensembles under the action of the map $f$.
-Comparing to the defining statement of a conditional density in terms of a joint density,
+Compared to the defining statement of a conditional density in terms of a joint density,

 We reinterpret, in the noiseless case,